malekelkamel/ionic3-angular5-app-skeleton/README.md

 # ionic3-angular5-app-skeleton
-How to create a sample Ionic 3 and Angular 5 Mobile App.
+How to create an Ionic 3 and Angular 5 Mobile App.

 # Install Ionic
 After installing Node.js and `npm` command works on the terminal (Linux/Mac) or Node Command Line (Windows), open the terminal or Node command line.
 Update Ionic to the latest version using this command.